nicenustian/bh2igm/README.md

 srun python -u main.py
 ```

 You need to provide dataset files in a folder and use option --dataset_dir to provide the folder name.
-The files are written using this snippet.
+The files are written using the snippet below.
 The code calls these fields with the same dictionary.
-Each data field (such as density)  is given as Number of Examples x Number of samples.
-For exmaple 5000 x 1024, where 5000 example are provided each with 1024 samples.
+Each data field (such as density) is given as Number of examples x Number of samples.
+Such as 5000 x 1024, where 5000 examples are provided each with 1024 samples.
+The fields can also be rebinned.
+The code also calculates 'flux' fields if 'opt' (optical depths are provided).
+To select fields for params search, training and predictions set --input_quantity and --output_quantity.
+For this example you can choose temp, density, tempw, densityw, flux and opt.

 # Code for writting files
 ```python